DataProfunda/German-Credit-Analysis/README.md

 Smallest average credit amount relate to 'retraining' and 'domestic appliances'.  <br>

-Nevertheless average credit amount for 'used car' is bigger than for 'new car'. <br> In my opinion, this is a mistake in the source file, because all of available datasets contains same information about credit amount and purposes.
+Nevertheless average credit amount for 'used car' is bigger than for 'new car'. <br> In my opinion, this is a mistake in the source file, because all of available datasets contains same information about 'credit amount' and 'purposes'.

 <br>